 Girls Who Code Club

-If you’d like to join and the club has already started meeting, don’t worry you can start attending any time.
+If you’d like to join and the club has already started meeting for the year, don’t worry!
+You can start attending any time.
 Sign up at the link above and then join us at the next meeting to get started!

 What is Girls Who Code?

 Girls Who Code is a national nonprofit organization leading the movement to inspire, educate and equip girls with the computing skills to pursue 21st-century opportunities.
 Through our Summer Immersion Program and Girls Who Code Clubs, we aim to close the gender gap in technology.

 What can you learn with Girls Who Code?

 We are hosting this year’s club for girls ages 10 up through 18 (grades 5 to 12).
 In the past, we’ve offered the clubs to girls in grades 6 through 12 are welcome in the club.

 As cited in the Girls Who Code Diversity, Equity and Inclusion statement, our Girls Who Code clubs welcomes all young women who are historically underrepresented in computer science fields.
 Girls Who Code welcomes into our community and programs anyone who identifies as female regardless of assignment at birth.
 Our programs also welcome people who identify as non-binary or gender nonconforming and want to be in a female-identified environment.
 Please read the full statement here.

 When will the Girls Who Code club start?

 The 2021-2022 session will start on Wednesday, September 22 at 6:30 PM in Zoom.